deercreeklabs/f1-seller-client/README.md

 All interactions between the seller server and the F1 Shopping Cart service happen via the SellerClient object.
-Constructing a SellerClient requires anApp Id and an App Secret, which can be obtained from F1 Customer Support.
+Constructing a SellerClient requires an App Id and an App Secret, which can be obtained from F1 Customer Support.
 Both the App Id and App Secret are strings.
 The App Secret should be kept confidential and stored securely.
 Here is an example of constructing a SellerClient using environment variables: